-From the beginning, when the battery is attached to circuit base current starts to flow through the resistor.
-It starts to open transistor and thus current flows through second coil L2.
+From the beginning, when the battery is attached to the circuit base, the current starts to flow through the resistor.
+It starts to open the transistor, and thus current flows through the second coil L2.

 When the transistor is open, the voltage drop on it is about 0.1V.
 And so coil (and so LEDs) voltage is near zero.
-The current through L2 coil and transistor rises, and it induces an even bigger current through the base (see high voltage at L1).
+The current through the L2 coil and transistor rises, which induces an even bigger current through the base (see high voltage at L1).

-Eventually, ferrite coil magnetic field saturates, and flow in L1 stops increasing.
+Eventually, the ferrite coil magnetic field saturates, and flow in L1 stops increasing.
 At this moment, L2 stops inducing coil L1.
-The base current suddenly drops closing transistor, which also cuts the current through L2 coil.
-But coil is inertial and holds energy, and it starts building voltage due to collapsing magnetic field in the coil.
-It rises until it reaches LED break-out voltage and so it lights up releasing coil energy.
+The base current suddenly drops, closing the transistor, which also cuts the current through the L2 coil.
+But coil is inertial and holds energy, and it starts building voltage due to the collapsing magnetic field in the coil.
+It rises until it reaches LED break-out voltage, and so it lights up, releasing coil energy.

-When the L2 coil energy is depleted, the base voltage and so current again starts rising and process repeats.
+When the L2 coil energy is depleted, the base voltage and so current start rising, and the process repeats.
 Depending on component selection and transformer, joule thief oscillates at tens and even hundreds kHz.
-Due to the persistence of vision, it seems that LED is ON always.
+Due to the persistence of vision, it seems that LED is always ON.

 In practice, such circuit works from like 0.3V

 Let us build a Joule thief prototype and see it working in reality.